UW-HARVEST/c-rust-program-pairs/metadata/README.md

 # Metadata

-Metadata files contain information about our C-Rust program pairs and can be validated with our [JSON schema](./metadata.schema.json).
+Metadata files contain information about C-Rust program pairs.

 ## Validation

-In our CLI tool, we validate metadata files with this schema using the `jsonschema` crate, but you could also do so with any schema validation tool.
+Our CLI tool validates metadata files with this schema using the `jsonschema` crate, but you could also do so with any schema validation tool.

-In our script, we automatically validate all metadata files against our schema.
-We use a [`build.rs`](../build.rs) script to automatically convert our JSON schema to Rust structs at build time.
+Our script validates all metadata files against our schema.
+We use a [`build.rs`](../build.rs) script to automatically convert our [JSON schema](./metadata.schema.json) to Rust structs at build time.

 The generated rust structs can be found at [`metadata/metadata_schema.rs`](./metadata_schema.rs).

-To use any of these structs, we use the `import_types` macro provided by `typify`:
+A Rust file that uses any of these structs needs the `import_types` macro provided by `typify`:

 ```rust
 import_types!(schema = "metadata/metadata.schema.json");